ypaulsussman/yblog/content/posts/Idea for SRS with Improved Tasks.md

 As far as I can tell, that narrowness effectively confines the use of these algorithmically-directed permutations as a pedagogical tool to... well, theme-sequenced vocab acquisition at the A0-A2 levels. (_Which, of course, is precisely what Duolingo does rather well._)

-A broader restatement of the problem, then: SRS masters the timing of [_when, and what content_] to elicit, but the question of what action to perform on that content is largely unadressed.
+A broader restatement of the problem, then: SRS masters the timing of [_when, and what content_] to elicit, but the question of what _action_ to perform on that content is largely unadressed.

 One of the commendable qualities of Anki is that this question is at least partially left to the learner, given the variety of multimedia and plugins that can be added to the “problem and solution” two-sided flashcard base.

-Making effective use of `${all the various task/exercise types}` requires both an acknowledgment of its necessity and some familiarity with instructional design: and how widespread are either?
+Making effective use of `${all the various task/exercise types}` requires both an acknowledgment of its necessity and some familiarity with instructional design, however: and how widespread are either?

 I propose combining both ideas from the above scribble (_among others_) to compose a short list of generically-applicable exercises beyond "_given an L1 sentence, construct an L2 equivalent_."

-For simplicity's sake, this SRS could initially follow a Leitner system of "_Box #1, daily; #2, every 3 days; #3, weekly; #4, biweekly; #5, monthly_" -- on completing that fifth box, however, a card would return to box #1, with a more-complex exercise-prompt attached to its content.
+For simplicity's sake, this SRS could initially follow a Leitner system of "_Box #1, daily; #2, every 3 days; #3, weekly; #4, biweekly; #5, monthly_" -- the crucial difference being, however, that (_on completing that fifth box_) a card would return to box #1, now with a more-complex exercise-prompt attached to its content.

 How to construct that list of exercises, though?
 My first instinct was to fall back on my old standby, [the DOK table](https://www.lake.k12.fl.us/Page/27614).
 That model, however, emerges from research across the broad spectrum of academic content disciplines; for practical reasons, I'm restricting this project's MVP solely to second/foreign-language learning.